oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

    contents of state to the browser session and/or signed/encrypted state values {{I-D.bradley-oauth-jwt-encoded-state}}.

-AS therefore MUST provide a way to detect their support for PKCE either via AS metadata according to {{RFC8414}} or provide a deployment-specific way to ensure or determine PKCE support.
+AS therefore MUST provide a way to detect their supported code challenge methods either via AS metadata according to {{RFC8414}} or provide a deployment-specific way to ensure or determine support.

 ## Clickjacking